JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ' ========================================================================================
 ' Enumerate and Replay Metafile Records
 ' Calls your callback for each record in the metafile.
-' You can inspect record types, sizes, and optionally replay or skip them.
-' The destination point defines where the metafile is rendered.
+' Scales and positions metafile content within a defined rectangle.
+' Lets you inspect or selectively replay records.
+' Ideal for layout-sensitive rendering (e.g. thumbnails, previews, print areas).
 ' ========================================================================================

 ' ========================================================================================